 Watch video of android development frameworks

-All these frameworks are the perfect options for Android application development for smartphones, tablets, etc. Android is believed to be one of the quickly growing mobile operating systems, which has the potential to provide great opportunities to developers.
+All these android frameworks are the perfect options for Android application development for smartphones, tablets, etc. Android is believed to be one of the quickly growing mobile operating systems, which has the potential to provide great opportunities to developers.
 These Android frameworks reduce the burden on mobile app developers by eliminating complex development tasks.